 Parking for the Watkin Path

-There is a Pay & Display car park over the road from the start of the path (card payments only). £6 a day.
+There is a Pay & Display car park over the road from the start of the path.

 If the car park is full (including the parking on the toilets side of the car park road itself), there is usually space for cars on the adjacent verges (but please park legally and considerately, and don’t park where there are cones).